Vineyard workers face injury risks on the job

 Common hazards on a vineyard

 Every job comes with risks, but your risk may be higher if your employer uses your immigration status to take advantage of you.
 It is important to understand that even if you do not have documentation to be in the U.S. lawfully, you have the right to medical care and compensation if you are injured on the job.
-Some of the common injuries you may face working on a vineyard include the following:
+Some of the common injuries you may face working on a vineyard

 - Back and neck strain from prolonged bending